christadejesus/csv-to-pdf-tool/README.md

 ```

 ## Usage
-- Export your password manager's data as a CSV file and save it to your Downloads folder.
+- Export your data as a CSV file and save it to your Downloads folder.
 - Run the Python script, and it will prompt you to enter the name of the CSV file.
 - The program will validate the file, extract the fieldnames, and allow you to select which ones to include in the PDF.
 - The data is cleaned, sorted, and written to a new CSV file.